GenEO spectral coarse spaces in SPD domain decomposition

-As a final remark on Figure~\ref{fig:withoutkappaV0} and Figure~\ref{fig:withkappaV0}, let us comment on the \textit{zig-zags} in the Inexact Schwarz data in Figure~\ref{fig:withkappaV0}.
-Since there are two parameters for the Inexact Schwarz coarse space, there are several choices of parameters that lead to coarse spaces that have the same size with possibly very different condition numbers.
-The local solvers being incomplete Cholesky factorizations of $\bR\s \bA {\bR\s}^\top$ it is mostly only adding vectors to $V\0_\flat$ that makes the method more efficient while adding vectors to $V\0_\sharp$ makes the coarse space grow very fast and the condition number decrease very little.
+As a final remark on the results of Figure~\ref{fig:withwithoutkappaV0}, let us comment on the Inexact Schwarz data.
+It can be observed that, on each Inexact Schwarz curve, there are two data points for which the dimension of the coarse space increases but the condition number does not improve (or even worsens slightly).
+This is because there are two parameters for the Inexact Schwarz coarse space.
+It is mostly only adding vectors to $Y_L(\tau^{-1}, \bM \s , \bL\s \bL\s^\top)$, that makes the method more efficient while adding vectors to $\mathcal Y_L(\upsilon, \bL\s \bL\s^\top , \bR\s \bA \bR\s^\top)$ makes the coarse space grow very fast and the condition number decrease very little.